Herman B Wells: Indiana University president

-IU chancellor
+Indiana University chancellor

 Following Wells' retirement as IU's president in 1962, at the age of sixty, the IU board of trustees created a new post of university chancellor especially for him.
 He accepted the appointment and held this honorary title until his death in 2000.
 His main roles in the post were special projects, fundraising, conferring with private donors, administrative duties, attending cultural and athletic events, and acting as senior adviser to the university.
 During his years as chancellor, Wells also wrote his autobiography, Being Lucky: Reminiscences and Reflections (1980).

 Chancellor Wells continued to support the arts, including creation of IU's Musical Arts Center, a performance space that opened in 1972, and the installation of Peau Rouge Indiana, an Alexander Calder stabile (abstract sculpture) in front of the MAC.
 In addition, the I. M. Pei architectural firm designed the IU Art Museum, dedicated in 1982, to complete the structures on the campus's Fine Arts Plaza, whose development began during Wells's tenure as IU's president.
-For a brief period, from July to November 1968, Wells also served as IU's interim president following the resignation of Elvis Jacob Stahr Jr., Well's successor to the university's presidency.
+For a brief period, from July to November 1968, Wells also served as IU's interim president following the resignation of Elvis Jacob Stahr Jr., Wells's successor to the university's presidency.

-IU Foundation leader
+Indiana University Foundation leader

 During his tenure as IU's president and university chancellor, Wells also had a leadership role at the IU Foundation, the fundraising division of the university.
 From 1937 to 1962 Wells held the dual offices of the foundation's chairman of the board and president.
 He continued as the foundation's president and vice chairman of the foundation's board while serving as the university chancellor.